 Explanation:

-This is a macro.
+main(): main function is the entry point function in a rust programprintln!(): This is a macro.
 A macro that prints text to the console.
-Macros, denoted by !, are powerful metaprogramming tools that expand into code at compile time.Macros in Rust are defined using macro_rules!
+Macros, denoted by !, are powerful metaprogramming tools that expand into code at compile time.Macros in Rust are defined using macro_rules! and allow code generation for

 repetitive tasks.
 A macro is like a function.
 We can define the responsibility of the macro with a closure inside of it.
 Then we can call the macro to use it.
 Here’s an example of a simple macro: